blackflux/set-compressor/README.md

 ## Gotchas

 Package operates with Arrays for performance reasons.
-However Sets can be provided as input.
+However any iterable containing non-negative integers can be provided as input.

 Not that when you provide an Array as an input, the re-inflated result is be deduplicated and ordered.